 - A large financial services company, successfully trying a lawsuit against a well-known mutual fund market-timer

-- A special committee of the board of directors of a privately held company, serving as lead counsel in a dispute with a controlling shareholder
+- A special committee of the board of directors of a privately held company, successfully negotiating the resolution of a dispute with a controlling shareholder

 - Various financial services companies, investment advisers and related entities in connection with investigations or inquiries by the SEC, the FTC, the New York Attorney General's Office and other government regulators